By Gayle Vehar on | No Comments

 Why?
 Because capturing a nicely exposed photo is more important than worrying about grain or noise.

-To adjust ISO on your Canon Camera, press the ISO button and rotate the main command dial.
-The ISO button is found on the top of the camera in one of the locations on the diagram below.
+To adjust ISO on your Canon Camera, press the ISO button and rotate the main command dial. Â The ISO button is located on the top of the camera in one of the locations shown in the diagram below.

-To adjust ISO on your Nikon entry-level camera, press the "Info" button and using the back circular dial select ISO and then set the number you want and press "OK".
-Some entry-level Nikon camera's have touch screens that allow you to adjust ISO using the touch screen.
-TIP: Since setting ISO requires a few steps, consider setting the "Fn" button on the front of your camera to adjust your ISO.
-Consult your manual for the exact steps to do this.
+TIP: Since setting ISO requires a few steps, consider setting the "Fn" button on the front of your camera to adjust your ISO. Â Consult your manual for the exact steps to do this.

-Make sure to read the rest of our series to help you Master Manual Mode.
-If you’ve missed any of the posts, you can read/review them at any time by clicking these links!
+Don't miss the rest of our series to help you Master Manual Mode.
+If you missed any of these posts, you can read/review them anytime by clicking these links!

 Day 1.
-7 Days to Mastering Manual Mode: Why Shoot in Manual Mode
+Why Shoot in Manual Mode

 Day 2.
 How to Use Your Camera's Light Meter